jshin313/ctfwriteups/castorsctf/babybof1pt2/README.md

 Note: during the actual ctf, there was a weird buffering issue, so I had to run exploit_buf.py around 100 times to get a shell.
 Towards the end of the ctf, the organizers fixed the buffering issue, so running exploit.py just once will now work.

+Also if you see any inaccuracies anywhere, feel free to [contact](mailto:jacobshin313@gmail.com) me!